 As a follow-up to the op-ed paper, students will give an in-class presentation of their op-eds.
 Presentations must be 5-7 minutes in length, and will be followed by brief class discussions.
-Students are expected to include at least two discussion questions at the end of their presentation to facilitate these discussions.
+Students are expected to include at least one discussion question at the end of their presentations to facilitate these discussions.
 Presentations are expected to be uploaded to CANVAS the evening after the student has presented.
 More information will be given later in the semester.
-For this presentation, students are also expected to provide at least one relevant reading for the class that must be posted to Canvas by 11:59PM on Sunday, April 2nd regardless of presentation date.
+For this presentation, students are also expected to provide at least one relevant reading for the class that must be posted to Canvas by 11:59PM on the Sunday before the first day of presentations, regardless of presentation date.